podo47/ML-Classification/README.md

 # ML-Classification

 ## Content
-1.All codes used are in "code" file
+1. All codes used are in "code" file
   * Linear Classifier from scratch : LC
   * Linear classifier with least-squared manner : LS
   * Voted perceptron